 Snoop app customer reviews

-Snoop also has a rating of 4.6 out of 5.0 rating on iTunes from over 3,500 reviews.
+Snoop also has a rating of 4.6 out of 5.0 rating on the App Store from more than 5,000 reviews.
 Users cite features such as the ‘Snoops' (short insightful tips) as particularly useful.
-The poor reviews, though not many it has to be said, say they had problems being kicked out of the app.
-Another believed that the app was just pushing affiliate deals to make money.
+The poor reviews cited technical issues like being kicked out of the app.

 Snoop app alternatives